-This property of 'preserving own essence despite occurring changes' - has a philosophical significance in the field of Identity through the question: how can identity develop in time but stay always itself, the same.
-In mathematical modeling, any process (A), which manifests exponential growth or decline, as a function of time: A = A(t) – has its rate of change in time (dA/dt) equal to itself (A).
+This property of 'preserving own essence despite occurring changes' - has a philosophical significance in the field of Identity through the question: how can identity develop in time but stays always itself, the same.
+In mathematical modelling, any process (A), which manifests exponential growth or decline as a function of time: A = A(t) – has its rate of change in time (dA/dt) equal to itself (A).
 Mathematics can offer philosophy a proof that an object can preserve its own essence of identity despite occurring changes.

 The Certainty of Life and Death

 The phenomenon of change is specifically manifest in one's own existence.
-Eastern philosophy approached the quest for Certainty through observing “Life and Death”, as occurrences, which are beyond any doubt.
 Certainty becomes anchored here with the undeniable truth of life and death.
-Benjamin Franklin (1817) jokingly mentioned that “In this world nothing can be certain, except death and taxes” - and while tax evaders can find one part of this statement funny, the other part is quiet serious.
+Benjamin Franklin (1817) jokingly mentioned that “In this world nothing can be certain, except death and taxes” - and while tax evaders can avoid part of this statement, the other part - concerning death - is quiet serious.
 The approach towards this serious matter differs greatly between individuals and cultures.
 For example, a Buddhist view on death points out that:

 “Death makes room for renewal and regeneration.
 Death should therefore be appreciated,

 like life, as a blessing....death [is] a period of rest, like sleep, by which life regains energy